“Wait why am I doing this diet again?

-Most – but not all – experience some degree of the keto flu.
-How much depends on your “metabolic flexibility,” or how easily your body can switch to run off different fuel sources.
-This depends on individual factors like genetics and lifestyle.
+Most – but not all.
+How “sick” you get depends on your metabolic flexibility – how easily your body can switch between different fuel sources.
+Factors like genetics and lifestyle drive flexibility.

-Those who live healthy, active lifestyles will usually have higher metabolic flexibility.
-Those who fuel off processed carbohydrates and sugars are in for a rude awakening...
+Those who live healthy, active lifestyles usually have higher metabolic flexibility.
+Those who fuel off processed carbs are in for a rude awakening...

 How long does the Keto Flu last?

-Keto Flu symptoms generally begin 24 to 48 hours after starting the diet.
+Keto Flu symptoms generally start 24 to 48 hours after starting the diet.
 They last one week on average.
 In rare cases, they can last up to a month.
-One person even reported 6 months, but that’s really rare.

 Why does the Keto Flu happen?

 Training your body to run off a new fuel source is no small feat.
-Remember, you’ve lived your who life on glucose.
-The switch requires major changes to your cells and hormones.
-You are actually changing your body chemistry.
+Switching requires major changes to your cells and hormones.

 1) Water and Electrolytes Leave the Body

-You may have heard of insulin.
-It’s a hormone – and it’s primary job is to tell the kidneys when there is excess energy to be stored.
-Insulin is to blame when calories get turned into fat.
+Insulin tells your kidneys when there is excess energy to be stored.
+It’s to blame when calories get turned into fat.

-Eating carbohydrates raise insulin levels.
-When carb are cut out, insulin levels lower.
+Carbs drive insulin levels.
+When carbs are cut out, insulin levels lower.
 This is part of the magic of the ketogenic diet.
-Lower insulin is responsible for the steady energy levels and weight loss you hear so much about.

 It’s also part of the problem.
-You may not know it, but insulin has another job.
+You see insulin has another job.
 It tells the kidneys to store sodium and water.
 When insulin levels lower, sodium and water quickly leave your body.

-This process can flush up to 10 pounds of water out of your body in just the first 5 days of keto.
-This is why half of the initial weight loss on keto is water weight.
-Sorry to be the bearer of bad news!
+This process can flush up to 10 pounds of water out of your body in the first 5 days of keto.
+This is why half of the initial weight loss on keto is water weight (sorry for the bad news!).